Transactions with Sophisticated Municipal Market Professionals

 (iii) the broker, dealer, or municipal securities dealer does not exercise discretion as to how or when the transactions are executed.

 (c) Suitability.
-When making a recommendation subject to Rule G-19 and not Regulation Best Interest, Rule 15l-1 under the Act, a broker, dealer, or municipal securities dealer shall not have any obligation under Rule G-19 to perform a customer-specific suitability analysis.
+When making a recommendation subject to Rule G-19 and not Regulation Best Interest, Rule 15l-1 under the Act, a broker, dealer, or municipal securities dealer shall not have any obligation under Rule G-19 to perform either (i) a customer-specific suitability analysis or (ii), unless the broker, dealer, or municipal securities dealer has actual control or de facto control of the SMMP’s account, a quantitative suitability analysis.

 (d) Bona Fide Quotations.
 The broker, dealer, or municipal securities dealer disseminating an SMMP’s “quotation” as defined in Rule G-13, which is labeled as such, shall apply the same standards regarding quotations described in Rule G-13(b) as if such quotations were made by another broker, dealer, or municipal securities dealer.